karloscarweber/KonaScript/syntax.md

 fresh = funky.handle
 ```

+If you reference a function, and it's not immediately followed by a `.handle` declaration then it's assumed that your calling it. so

 Now calling the function requires an explicit call:
 ```stim
 fresh.call()
 fresh.()
 ```

+Adding the function

 In this way we maintain expressive DSL like syntax, with First Class Function citizens.
+The `def` syntax is then syntactic sugar

 Everything is also an Object, So you can do this:
 ```stim